jimxshaw/jimxshaw.github.io/_posts/2017-06-03-interview-questions-01.md

         INNER JOIN tblOrders AS O ON C.ID = O.CustomerID
 GO
 ```

-#### 2. What's a SQL view?

-A view is the virtual result set of a pre-written SQL query.
-That result set can then itself be queried against.
-Views are virtual because they don't actually exist as part of a database schema.
-They're dynamically generated only when requested.

 #### 3. Describe a primary key and an identity column